Yukon Territory - Earth Year 2203

 “And, sir, you have no idea who might have carried out the operation?”

 This was getting boring.
 How many times were they going to ask the same question in ten different ways?
 “Jasper!
 Catch!”
-His powerful jaws snapped at the flying kernel.
+Launching into the air, his powerful jaws snapped at the flying kernel.
 “Yeah, you still got it, boy.
 Jinks, your turn.”

 My ears perked up when the Mars Corp president said, “Senator, we may have some idea about the who.”

 Senator Daniel’s voice dripped with disdain.
-“Well, would you be so kind as to share this information with us?”
+“Well, would you be so kind as to share that information with us?”

 “Ma’am, that information is classified.”